 The Compensation Committee is composed of three members of our Board of Directors, each of whom is a "non-employee director" within the meaning of Rule 16b-3 under the Exchange Act and is an "outside director" within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended, or the Code.
 The Compensation Committee reviews and recommends to the Board of Directors for approval our company's policies for executive compensation as well as each of the elements of the compensation for executives of our company.
-In addition, the Compensation Committee regarding compensation paid by us to our executive officers for the year ended December 31, 2004.
+In addition, the Compensation Committee has the authority and responsibility to administer our stock option and purchase plans.
+Set forth below in full is the Report of the Compensation Committee regarding compensation paid by us to our executive officers for the year ended December 31, 2005.